Modeling Student Learning with 3.8 Million Program Traces

-Furthermore, replacing the student ID with the strong student embedding (dashed lines) {increases} the rate of successful execution of generated final programs, but only for the \all model, confirming that the student embedding carries useful information about strong student edit behavior.\footnote{Interestingly, we observe the opposite when evaluating the BLEU score: using the strong student embedding decreases the ability for both \all and \synthetic models to reach final program states that are similar to the ground truth, showing that the learned student embeddings carry important information for personalization.} Finally, although increasing the amount of time between the failed program state and the rest of the trace does not appear to affect successful code execution, it leads to fewer numbers of attempts for the \all model.
+Furthermore, replacing the student ID with the strong student embedding (dashed lines) {increases} the rate of successful execution of generated final programs, but only for the \all model, confirming that the student embedding carries useful information about strong student edit behavior.
+Interestingly, we observe the opposite when evaluating the BLEU score: using the strong student embedding decreases the ability for both \all and \synthetic models to reach final program states that are similar to the ground truth, showing that the learned student embeddings carry important information for personalization.
+Finally, although increasing the amount of time between the failed program state and the rest of the trace does not appear to affect successful code execution, it leads to fewer numbers of attempts for the \all model.
 This indicates that we can control the granularity and extent of program modifications, which can be useful for adapting to different styles of feedback and interventions.

 We additionally trained a more complex \texttt{synthetic-complex} model where the synthetic edits can either add or delete any number of lines from any location in the current program state.
 Therefore, any two arbitrary program states can be connected with a sequence of edits.
 We find that, for error recovery, the \texttt{trace} model still outperforms the \texttt{synthetic-complex} model, which only slightly outperforms the \texttt{synthetic} model at lower values for time (x-axis, see Figure \ref{fig:error}).
 Results for \texttt{synthetic-complex} include the following values: